Manifold-based isogeometric analysis basis functions with prescribed sharp features: Examples

 \subsection{Pinched square tube}

 This last example involves the geometrically nonlinear analysis of a pinched square tube subjected to two diametrically opposite concentrated forces, see Figure~\ref{fig:tubeLoading}.
 The tube consists out of two horizontal and two vertical plates that are rigidly connected along their edges.
-It is discretised either with a uniform structured mesh with an element size $h=L/16$ or with an unstructured mesh as shown in Figure~\ref{fig:deformedTube}.
-To simulate the rigid joints between the plates the relevant edges in the mesh are tagged as a crease and the angle between two normals across a crease are constrained to remain constant during deformation.
+It is discretised either with a uniform structured mesh with an element size $h=L/16$ or with an unstructured mesh shown in Figure~\ref{fig:deformedTube}.
+The structured and unstructured meshes have~4352 and~6400 nodes, respectively.
+To simulate the rigid joints between the plates the relevant edges in the mesh are tagged as a crease and the angle between the two normals across a crease are constrained to remain constant during deformation.
 This example is an adaptation of the pinched cylinder benchmark example widely used for comparing the performance of shell elements.
-The square tube has also been previously considered in~\cite{Cirak:2011aa}.
+The pinched square tube has also been previously considered in~\cite{Cirak:2011aa}.
 The deflected shapes at three different load values are shown in Figure~\ref{fig:deformedTube}.
 As can be inferred from the deflected shapes, the tube exhibits large membrane deformations and localised bending deformations around the rigid creases and two load application points.
 Furthermore, it is evident that the right angle between the plates is preserved during deformation.
 In the load-displacement curve depicted in Figure~\ref{fig:pinchTube} the results for the structured and unstructured meshes are visually indistinguishable.
-Both are in close agreement with the results obtained with the commercial finite element software Abaqus.
+Both are in close agreement with the reference solution obtained with the commercial finite element software Abaqus.
+The Abaqus result is for a structured fine mesh with 10612 nodes and a six-parameter Reissner-Mindlin type shell theory.